How to Fight a Murder Charge

 4. Winning at Trial

-These steps can help you fight homicide charges.
-Spolin Law P.C.’s success in defending people accused of homicide crimes is based on our comprehensive approach.
+These steps can help defendants fight homicide charges.
+Success in defending people accused of homicide crimes is based on a comprehensive approach.

 Defenses to Murder Charges in California

 There are a number of valid legal defenses that will prevent a conviction for murder or result in a reduced charge.
-Spolin Law P.C.’s approach to defending murder cases relies in part on examining, arguing, and proving all valid defenses pertinent to the case.
+A thorough approach to defending murder cases relies in part on examining, arguing, and proving all valid defenses pertinent to the case.

 Murder defenses generally fall under two categories: